Connect with others who understand.

 What Is Stage 3 Ovarian Cancer?

-A cancer’s stage describes how far a person’s cancer has spread and how advanced it is.
-Doctors use cancer staging information to recommend treatments and estimate outlook.
+A cancer’s stage describes how far the cancer has spread and how advanced it is.
+Doctors use cancer staging information to recommend treatments and estimate the outlook.
 There are two staging systems used to determine the stages of ovarian cancer.
-One is called the International Federation of Gynecology and Obstetrics staging system, commonly known by the acronym “FIGO.”
+One is called the International Federation of Gynecology and Obstetrics staging system.
+This is commonly known by its acronym FIGO.
 The other is called TNM staging, created by the American Joint Committee on Cancer (AJCC).
-The AJCC’s staging system uses the letters T, N, and M to describe different characteristics of the cancer.

 Stage 3 Ovarian Cancer Treatments